Epimone/CoVANT-vs-CURE/README.md

 </div>

 This repository page presents the complete **figure set (Figures 1–5)** and **table set (Tables 1–15)** from the technical-comparison paper.
-The figure captions, table captions, terminology, numerical values, analytical-estimate labels, and source references are retained from the paper.
+The figure captions, table captions, terminology, numerical values, and source references are retained from the paper.

 > **Core execution paths**
 > **CURE:** `EMRC → HySAM → HySAM → LLF`, with SIR operating as a parallel refinement and aggregation route.